influx6/coquery/readme.md

    The "total" attribute contains the total result returned from the query which was returned from the backend.

    - "deltas"
-   The "deltaKeys" is a optional attribute that contains record IDs which were established on the backend and allows the client to make requests for this records accordingly to their respective needs.
+   The "delta" is a optional attribute that contains record IDs which were established as changed on the backend and allows the client to make requests for this records accordingly to their respective needs.

   Depending on the presence of specific headers within the requests, coquery returns addition meta information for a requests, this headers include